msu-eele-fpga/final-project-dylan/README.md

 sudo insmod servo_controller.ko
 sudo insmod de10nano_adc.ko
 ```
-8. Run the following command to run the software's C program
+8. Run the following command to run the software's C program:

 ` sudo ./pot_RGB_Servo `
 9. The terminal should tell you that you can now move your potentiometers for RGB LED lightup and Servo Movement!